LSQ

 Jenny Eliscu

 Interviews focus on key moments of discovery, and the songs/artists that have soundtracked the guest's life.
-Hosted by journalist and radio presenter Jenny Eliscu (@jennylsq), these are laid-back but in-depth discussions, with music-makers and music-lovers.
-Episodes also occasionally feature clips from Eliscu's extensive archive, which includes 20 years' worth of interview audio. read less
+Hosted by journalist and radio presenter Jenny Eliscu (@jennylsq), these are laid-back but in-depth discussions about the journey to find their creative voice and process, and how it has evolved over their career.
+Episodes also occasionally feature clips from Eliscu's extensive archive, which includes 25 years' worth of interview audio. read less

 MusiqueMusique